 Uggs: Warm Australian sheepskin boots.
 “It’s freezing, best wear your beanie and uggs.”

 Vuvuzela: A long, colourful plastic trumpet some South African fans use to make a loud braying sound.
+Apparently the is derived from the Zulu for making a noise.

 Whinge: Originally an English world for whining, sometimes used by Australians to describe the English.
 “Stop whinging and accept the better team won.”